 Day 6 – Experience Isla Ometepe

-Today I recommend you making an island tour by motorbike or even better by bicycle.
+Today I recommend you make an island tour by motorbike or even better by bicycle.
 From Moyogalpa you can drive to Punta Jesus Maria, Charco Verde, Ojo de Agua Natural Pools, Santo Domingo, and Altagracia.

 Day 7 – San Juan del Sur – Nicaragua´s Number One Surf Spot

-From Ometepe you can take the same ferry back to San Jorge and take a bus from Rivas to San Juan del Sur.
+From Ometepe, you can take the same ferry back to San Jorge and take a bus from Rivas to San Juan del Sur.
 It is Nicaragua´s Number One Surf Spot and has some beautiful beaches.

 Day 8 – A Birds-Eye View of San Juan del Sur from the Jesus Statue

 Today you can relax on one of the beaches or may hike up to the huge Jesus statue.
-The road goes pretty deep uphill however rewards you with an amzing view over San Juan del Sur and its beaches.
+The road goes pretty deep uphill however rewards you with an amazing view over San Juan del Sur and its beaches.

-If you want to go back to Costa Rica you could connect this trip with the Rincon de la Vieja Volcano National Park.
+If you want to go back to Costa Rica, you could connect this trip with the Rincon de la Vieja Volcano National Park.

 Day 9 – Border Crossing to Costa Rica

-From San Juan del Sur take the bus to Peñas Blancas where you can cross the border to Costa Rica.
-From here take the bus to Liberia.
-From the Liberia bus terminal there is a bus going to Curubandé which is about 8 kilometer away from the main entrance of the Rincon de la Vieja National Park.
-It is a very small town.
+From the Liberia bus terminal, there is a bus going to Curubandé, which is about 8 kilometers away from the main entrance of the Rincon de la Vieja National Park.
+It is a tiny town.